MyResetAS/AudioSignature/README.md

 **Created by Svetlana Bormotova (my reset)**
 **First published: 21 May 2025**

----

-**AudioSignature™** is an original concept for embedding a recognizable voice phrase or sound identity within musical tracks.
-It can appear at any position in the track (not limited to intro or outro) and acts as a creative signature for the artist — similar to a visual logo, but in sound.
+**AudioSignature™** is a concept for embedding a recognizable voice phrase or sound identity within musical tracks.
+It can appear anywhere in the track and acts as a creative signature — like a sonic logo for the artist.

-This concept was created to redefin
+This concept redefines musical authorship through personalized sound branding and provides artists with a new form of identity.

+🔐 This page serves as a timestamped public record.
+All rights reserved.
+See `LICENSE.md` for licensing terms.

+📎 See `AudioSignature_Manifest.pdf`
+🎧 Logo: `logo.png`
+🖋 Author: Svetlana Bormotova / *my reset*
+📬 Contact: svetavalencia5@gmail.com